HerrMatz/jTeddy/README.md

   * Not defined in the UML standard

 # Examples
-A simple state called Inactive that has four transitions:
+A simple state called Inactive that has four simple transitions:

 	public static class Inactive extends MyState {
 		public Inactive(MyState from) {